I'm also an MBA (Technology Management) candidate.

 Additionally, puzzles can be shared between users & imported via QR codes.

 It unfortunately ran into legal issues shortly after release, due to the word "Flow" in the original game name, leading to a rebrand.

-I have a strong interest in order and structure, and databases perfectly fit that requirement.
-My MCSA and MTA were gained in my spare time due to my passion for databases, and I have extensive experience with most database flavours.
+I have a strong interest in order and structure, and for a long time databases perfectly fit that requirement.
+My MCSE, MCSA, and MTA were gained in my spare time due to my passion for databases, and I have extensive experience with most database flavours.